ipeakermit/baxter-sim-demo/README.md

 Next, do:

-docker exec -it <containername> bash
+docker exec -it vxlab-baxter2 bash

 At the prompt, do: